zackdu35/workshop-eval-students/README.md

 ### Exercise 7

-Consider the service dollar euro exchange rate, you should now be able to show the price of a basket with euro.
+Consider the service dollar euro exchange rate in file *rateExchangeService.js*, you should now be able to show the price of a basket in dollars and then in euros when function *open()* is called.

 Don't forget to keep all tests pass.